 Aqaba to Amman Bus

 JETT Bus offers almost hourly service to travel by coach bus from Aqaba to Amman.
-The Aqaba Amman bus schedule is on their website.
-I find it a hassle to try and book online.
-You are better off to stop into their office (beside Movenpick Hotel in Aqaba or call them in advance) to book.
-I suggest one day in advance so you are not waiting when the bus is full!
+The Aqaba Amman bus schedule offers two classes of service.
+One is a typical coach bus with air conditioning etc and one is a VIP service bus.
+Until very recently it was difficult to book the Aqaba to Amman bus online.
+However you can now book it here.
+I suggest you book at least one day in advance so you are not waiting when the bus is full!

 When looking at the schedule check into Aqaba to Abdali and also Aqaba to 7th Circle.
 Both are in Amman.
 About 15 minutes’ drive from eachother.
 Abdali is much closer to downtown.
 7th Circle is the exit that will head towards the airport.